iSaluki/phhs6/content/sixth/Business/Units/fh/BusinessTypes.md

 - A sole trader is likely looking to make a living by selling goods or services in a single location, with only several employees
 - Public limited companies have much larger and broader objectives, as they will typically try to achieve societal changes and will operate on a larger scale with a significantly larger amount of capital.

+### Private and public sector organisations

+- Public sector organisations are run by the government
+- Private sector organisations are run by individuals
+- Public sector organisations are typically run for public benefit, such as the NHS, the fire department of the education system
+- Private sector organisations are usually run for profit (typically the case of private & public limited companies) although not always as many charities and NGOs are not run for profit but are also not considered public sector.

+### Ordinary share capital and market capitalisation

+- Ordinary share capital is money raised through selling shares
+- Market capitalisation is the total value of all of the shares for a business

+## Benefits and Drawbacks

+### Sole Trader

+- Easy to setup
+- Cheap
+- Little paperwork
+- Full control

+- Unlimited liability

+### Private Limited Company

+- Fairly easy to setup
+- Limited liability

 [Business](/Business)